 Choose the flights with the SkyMiles fares you're comfortable with and click through to book!

 After a tweak to its website last year, Delta makes it confusing by lumping both basic economy and Main Cabin “Classic” fares under the “Delta Main” heading.
-Be sure to pay close attention when booking to choose the fare you want.
+Be sure to pay close attention when booking to choose the fare you really want.

 Have a Delta Card?
 Get 15% Off SkyMiles Award Tickets

 If you hold a Delta SkyMiles co-branded credit card (except for the free Delta Blue card), you'll get a 15% discount when booking Delta flights with SkyMiles.
-So long as you're logged in and your card is connected to your SkyMiles account, you'll see that TakeOff 15 discount reflected in your search results from the get go.
+So long as you're logged in and your card is connected to your SkyMiles account, you'll see that TakeOff 15 discount reflected in your search results from the get-go.

 Bottom Line